ocaml/opam/release/readme.md

 ```
   * Replace XXX by the token
   * Replace YYY by its ID (you can find it in the url of the token page)
+* fetch locally the tag
-* generate opam artifacts, using `release/release.sh <tag>` from a macOS/arm64 machine, it requires to have Docker and QEMU installed
+* generate opam artifacts, using `release/release.sh <tag>` from a macOS/arm64 machine, it requires to have Docker and QEMU installed (see below device requirements)
 * add releases notes (content of `master_changes.md`) in the release draft
 * upload signature of artefacts
 * finalise the release (publish)